-The Blanc de Hotot rabbit is a medium-sized breed with a distinctive appearance.
-This rabbit's most notable feature is their smokey, spectacle- or eye-liner-like black rings around their eyes, complimenting their white coat, which is dense and soft to the touch.
+The Blanc de Hotot rabbit is a fluffy, medium-sized breed with a distinctive appearance.
+This rabbit's most notable feature is their smokey, spectacle- or eye-liner-like black rings around their eyes, complementing their white coat, which is dense and soft to the touch.

 The fur is short and close-lying, making it easy to groom.
 The ears of the Blanc de Hotot are medium-sized and erect, while their body is compact and muscular.
 Adult Blanc de Hotot rabbits typically weigh between 8 and 11 pounds, with females being slightly smaller than males.